 - recognise when you return to our website.
 We may show you relevant content, or provide functionality you used previously.

 Cookies do not provide us with access to your computer or any information about you, other than that which you have already chosen to share with us.

 Sharing your data

 We will not lease, distribute or sell your personal information to third parties unless we have your permission or the law requires us to.
 Specifically, we will not share your data with other apps, resellers, social networks or advertisers.
-Any personal information that we hold about you is stored and processed under our data protection policy, in line with the UK Data Protection Act 1998.
+Any personal information that we hold about you is stored and processed under our data protection policy, in line with the EU GDPR.

 We will always hold your information securely.
 To prevent unauthorised disclosure or access to your information, we have implemented strong physical and electronic security safeguards.
-We also follow stringent procedures to ensure that we work with all personal data in line with the UK Data Protection Act 1998.
+We also follow stringent procedures to ensure that we work with all personal data in line with the EU GDPR.